jybsuper/jybsuper.github.io/_posts/2025-06-21-langgraph_rollout.md

 - The model makes multiple tool calls across several steps
 - The model provides a final answer incorporating all information gathered from the tools

 This scenario is natively supported by VeRL's multi-turn capabilities.
-Let's examine how to configure such an experiment.
+Let's examine the configuration required for such an experiment.

 ### Configuration and Implementation

-Using the [GSM8K multi-turn example](https://github.com/volcengine/verl/blob/main/examples/sglang_multiturn/run_qwen2.5-3b_gsm8k_multiturn.sh) from VeRL's repository, we can see that the setup largely mirrors a standard VeRL configuration with three key additions:
+Using the [GSM8K multi-turn example](https://github.com/volcengine/verl/blob/main/examples/sglang_multiturn/run_qwen2.5-3b_gsm8k_multiturn.sh) from VeRL's repository as reference, we can see that the setup largely mirrors a standard VeRL configuration with three key additions:

 **1. Enable multi-turn rollout in the training config:**
 ```yaml